dnebauer/libs/images-extractregions-perl/source/README.md

 ## Perl modules

-autodie, Carp, Const::Fast, Dn::Images::ExtractRegions::RegionCoords, English,
+autodie,Carp, Const::Fast, Dn::Images::ExtractRegions::RegionCoords, English,
-Function::Parameters, Moo, MooX::HandlesVia, namespace::clean, Role::Utils::Dn,
+Moo, MooX::HandlesVia, namespace::clean, Role::Utils::Dn, strictures,
-strictures, Term::ProgressBar::Simple, Types::Path::Tiny, Types::Standard,
+Term::ProgressBar::Simple, Types::Path::Tiny, Types::Standard, version,
-version, YAML::Tiny.
+YAML::Tiny.

 ## INCOMPATIBILITIES

 There are no known incompatibilities with other modules.

 # BUGS AND LIMITATIONS

+When processing large pdf files it is possible to exceed the cache resources available to the underlying ImageMagick application, resulting in a fatal error.
+See ["Exhausting cache resources during image processing" in Role::Utils::Dn](https://metacpan.org/pod/Role%3A%3AUtils%3A%3ADn#Exhausting-cache-resources-during-image-processing) for further details.

 Please report any bugs to the author.